 - As we previously stated, first you need to select the ‘Home’ tab in the ribbon and find the Orientation From this option you need to select the ‘Rotate Text Down’ option.

-- After clicking this, you’ll get the desired result just like we get the rotate text down orientation of the cells.
+- After clicking this, you’ll get the desired result just like we get the rotated text-down orientation of the cells.